DwyaneWan/ForReal/README.md

 ### Installation

 ForReal requires [Node.js](https://nodejs.org/), [MongDB](https://www.mongodb.com/download-center#enterprise) to run.
 We also need to install Express and Body-Parser.
-Meanwhile, python 2.7, pandas and xgboost package is needed.
+Meanwhile, python 2.7, pandas and xgboost package are needed.

 Install the dependencies and devDependencies and start the server.